SonarSource/sonarlint-intellij/README.md

     ./gradlew :its:runIdeForUiTests &

-The above will start an IDE instance with the SonarLint plugin.
+The above will start an IDE instance with the SonarQube for IntelliJ plugin.
 Wait for the UI robot server to start, then run the ITs:

     ./gradlew :its:check